sama26/udacity-cloud-warehouse/README.md

 4. Time table - start_time is set as a PRIMARY KEY.
 The timestamp is then broken out into hour, day, week, month, year and weekday.

+5. In all tables FOREIGN KEYs have a NOT NULL constraint

 Once these tables have been created they are then populated using a series of INSERT statements:

 1. The songplays table is defined by forming an INNER JOIN on both staging tables, joining on song title, artist name and length of song.
 This ensures that each is a definite match, and results in 319 songs being populated into the table.